in

 Relaxed Modern

-Relaxed modern living room furniture Furniture in this style embraces the minimalist aesthetic and seek to create a relaxed yet sophisticated feel.
+Furniture in this style embraces the minimalist aesthetic and seek to create a relaxed yet sophisticated feel.
 It likes to feature sleek silhouettes combined with soft elements like plush fabric.
 It incorporates a lot of metals in its design features.
+Each piece in this collection holds a certain value and function, making it a popular choice for modern living spaces.

-Traditional furniture styles are influenced by historical and classical furniture styles.
+Traditional styles are imbued with character and influenced by historical and classical furniture.
 These are styles that became popular centuries ago and have remained so to this day.
-The Traditional furniture style has traits of the Queen Anne, Sheraton, and Chippendale furniture style.
+Traditional furniture has traits of the Queen Anne, Sheraton, and Chippendale furniture.
 It features straight lines, tapered legs, and lots of graceful ornamentation.

-The furnishings from the traditional design style are mostly revivals from the 18th century English, 19th century neo-classic, French country and British Colonial.
-These furnishings give that classic feeling of a space that never goes out of style.
-This style is all about comfort, warmth, familiarity, and predictable order.
+The furnishings from the traditional design are mostly revivals from the 18th century English, 19th century neo-classic, French country and British Colonial.
+These furnishings with their distinctive fabrics and wood finishes, give that classic feeling of a space that never goes out of style.
+It’s all about comfort, warmth, familiarity, and predictable order.

 Balance is achieved by combining small and large furnishings that serve multiple purpose in a space.
-Warm colors are often used for traditional style such as cream, gold, gray, and brown.
+Warm colors are often used for traditional design, including shades like cream, gold, gray, and brown.
 There are florals, stripes, and plaids that add texture and interest.

 American Colonial

-American colonial furniture dining room This furniture style combines a lot of elements from traditional furniture styles that have been popular throughout early US history.
-So it has traits from the Jacobean, William and Mary, Queen Anne, Pennsylvania Dutch, and Chippendale furniture styles.
+This furniture combines a lot of elements from traditional decor that have been popular throughout early US history.
+So it has traits from the Jacobean, William and Mary, Queen Anne, Pennsylvania Dutch, and Chippendale furniture.

 Antique

-Dining room with antique furniture Furniture that is classified as being in the Antique style is usually about a century old.
-Most antique furniture is wood and uses ornate and unique details.
+Furniture that is classified as being in the Antique style is usually about a century old.
+Most antique pieces are wood and use ornate and unique details.
+A primary defining aspect of an antique piece’s character is its distinct craftsmanship and the rich patina of its wood finish.

 Vintage